qwiklabs-04/horizon-sdv/docs/workloads/android/environment/cf_instance_template.md

 ### `ANDROID_CUTTLEFISH_PREBUILT`

-Users have the option to build cuttlefish from scratch, ie. from <a href="https://github.com/google/android-cuttlefish.git" target="_blank">android-cuttlefish.git</a> repository.
+Users have the option to build cuttlefish from scratch, ie. from [android-cuttlefish.git](https://github.com/google/android-cuttlefish.git) repository.
 Alternatively they may choose to install Google prebuilt versions of cuttlefish.

 Disabled: build and install from repo.
 Enabled:  download and install Google prebuilt versions.

 Note: this is only applicable to `ANDROID_CUTTLEFISH_REVISION` `main` branch currently, and if packages are not found it will default to building cuttlefish from scratch.

+### `ANDROID_CUTTLEFISH_POST_COMMAND`

+Command to run in the [android-cuttlefish.git](https://github.com/google/android-cuttlefish.git) repo. e.g. To fix the netsimd build issues with cxxbridge:<br/>
+    `git cherry-pick 78b66377`

 ### `CUTTLEFISH_INSTANCE_UNIQUE_NAME`
 **Note:** Name must be a match of regex `(?:[a-z](?:[-a-z0-9]{0,61}[a-z0-9])?)`, i.e lower case.